VerzatileDev/University.212CR_TeachingMaterial/Session 6/README.md

 ```

 ## Animation using shader

-In this section, you will learn how to import your model in OBJ format into the OpenGL program.
+In this section, you will learn how to use a uniform variable in vextex shader to create animation

 ### Add Import codes into Model Class